ResearchComputing/Documentation/docs/hybrid-cloud/cumulus.md

 > Possible AWS Cases:
 > - Workflow that cannot be run on Summit/Alpine/Blanca and resource needs are too big for CUmulus
 > - Workflow that require access to very large datasets that are only hosted on AWS (e.g., some NASA satellite datasets)

+###  Requesting Access to CUmulus

+The application process for CUmulus requires to submit a [Google form]() to propose your use case.
+In this application you will:
+- Describe your proposed CUmulus workflow
+- Describe why this workflow is appropriate for CUmulus and cannot be accommodated by other CURC resources (Summit, Alpine or Blanca)
+- Estimate the resources you require (operating system, CPU cores, disk space, memory)

+Once we receive your request the allocation committee will review it.
+If the case is deemed appropriate by the allocations committee the following will occur.

+- 30 day trial period to allow you to set up your instance and test it:

+	We will review trial usage with you at 30 days.

+- Production period:

+	If trial period was successful, adjust resources based on trial period and grant 1-year allocation.